 Worker protection standards are set by the Environmental Protection Agency (EPA) under the Federal Insecticide Fungicide and Rodenticide Act (FIFRA).
 The 1974 regulations offered virtually no occupational safety standards for workers being exposed to highly toxic pesticides.
 The original standard was developed after field hearings in which EPA heard from growers, but not farmworkers.
 With the threat of litigation from the National Association of Farmworker Organizations and Migrant Legal Action Program looming in the late 1970s, the Carter Administration funded an effort, conducted by Beyond Pesticides’ executive director, to reach out to workers and collect data on their experiences with pesticide exposure and poisoning in the fields.

-The 1992 updates to the WPS were designed to eliminate or reduce exposure to pesticides, mitigate exposures that occur, and inform employees about the hazards of pesticides.
+Those 1992 updates to the WPS were designed to eliminate or reduce exposure to pesticides, mitigate exposures that occur, and inform employees about the hazards of pesticides.
 Despite these intentions, the updated WPS still did not adequately protect farmworkers.
-These standards have been notoriously difficult to enforce, and require no record keeping to document whether the rules have been implemented and only minimal training that can threaten farmworkers and their families.
+These standards have been notoriously difficult to enforce, and require no record keeping to document whether the rules have been implemented and only minimal training — all of which can threaten farmworkers and their families.

-On September 28, 2015, EPA finally released its new regulation regarding farmworker pesticide safety, revising the WPS that had not been updated for more than 20 years.
-These revisions attempt to strengthen the standards through increased training for workers handling pesticides, improved notification of pesticide applications, and a first-time minimum age requirement for children to work around pesticides.
+On September 28, 2015, EPA finally released its new regulation regarding farmworker pesticide safety, revising the WPS, which had not been updated for more than 20 years.
+These revisions attempt to strengthen the standards through increased training for workers who handle pesticides, improved notification of pesticide applications, and a first-time minimum age requirement for children to work around pesticides.

 What More Can We Do?